 Introduction

 The DataLinks Query Language is a powerful domain-specific language designed to query and manipulate datasets within the DataLinks ecosystem.
 It provides a flexible and intuitive way to access data, apply filters, establish relationships between datasets, and sort results.
+This language is particularly useful for:- Retrieving data from specific datasets

 - Filtering data based on various conditions